 Not every deal is obvious.
 Make sure your drivers know what to look for, especially with off-market real estate deals.
 Help your drivers understand the level of distress you want them to look for and document in your house flipping software.
 Are you wanting vacant houses with the mailbox spilling over and the front door covered in notices?
 Or are you looking for properties in a more general state of disrepair, with broken windows or sideways shutters?
 What sort of necessary updates are you willing to put up with?
 These are all details that your drivers should know from the get-go if you expect them to deliver results.

 4. Show them how to track routes.

-Make sure there’s a system in place for your drivers to easily and accurately track the routes they take.
+Make sure there’s a system in place for your driving for dollars team to easily and accurately track the routes they take.
 Not only will this make them more efficient, but it’ll also make it easier to track the deals they make on those routes so that they can get paid properly.
 For a long time, keeping track of driver routes was a headache.
 Thankfully, apps like DealMachine offer an easy, centralized solution for tracking and organizing them.